canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 The aim of this blog post is to demonstrate how you can use Charmed Kubernetes in a CI/CD environment using GitLab’s container registry functionality.

 GitLab has the ability to store upto 10GB in a container registry for projects, you can incorporate the building of these containers into your own CI/CD pipeline or you can use Gitlab’s own CI/CD functionality to do this for you.
-For the purposes of this blog post we will do this by hand so we can get a grasp of the process.
+For the purposes of this blog post you will do this by hand so you can get a grasp of the process.

 ## Before you start

-Find yourself a healthy kubernetes cluster, or if you don’t have access to a cluster, head over to microk8s and install one on your laptop at no cost to yourself, if you’re on Windows we recommend installing a VM and running that way.
+Find yourself a healthy kubernetes cluster, or if you don’t have access to a cluster, head over to [MicroK8s](https://tutorials.ubuntu.com/tutorial/install-a-local-kubernetes-with-microk8s#0) and install one on your laptop at no cost to yourself, if you’re on Windows you can follow [this guide](https://itnext.io/microk8s-on-windows-the-canonical-way-ed15fd4e5476).

 ![Charmed Kubernetes](./images/charmed_kubernetes.png)

 ## Process
-To create our container registry on gitlab we need to complete the following steps:
+To create our container registry on gitlab you will need to complete the following steps:

 - Create a project
 - Add a Dockerfile